Transjakarta

-TransJakarta (stylised as transjakarta, often erroneously called Busway) is a bus rapid transit (BRT) system in Jakarta, Indonesia.
+Transjakarta (stylised in all-lowercase, often erroneously called Busway, sometimes shortened as TJ and branded as TiJe) or Jakarta BRT is a bus rapid transit (BRT) system in Jakarta, Indonesia.
 The first BRT system in Southeast Asia, it commenced operations on 15 January 2004 to provide a fast public transport system to help reduce rush hour traffic.
-The system is considered as the first revolutionary public transit mode in the capital city of Indonesia.
+The system is considered Jakarta's premier public transit offering.
 The buses run in dedicated lanes (busways), and ticket prices are subsidised by the regional government.

-TransJakarta has the world's longest BRT system (251.2 km in length), which operates about 4,300 buses.
-As of February 2020, it serves an average of 1.006 million passengers daily.
+Transjakarta has the world's longest BRT system (251.2 km in length), which operates about 4,300 buses.
+Transjakarta aims to have 50 percent of its fleet be electric buses by 2027.
+By 2030, the aim is for the entire Transjakarta ecosystem to use electric buses.
+As of November 2023, it serves an average of 1.134 million passengers daily.

-TransJakarta system is operated by municipally-owned company PT Transportasi Jakarta.
+Transjakarta system is operated by municipally owned company PT Transportasi Jakarta.
 However, most of its fleet is operated by various companies aside of the company itself.

-History and development
+History

+Transjakarta was conceived to provide a fast, comfortable, and affordable mass transportation system.
+The proposal for a BRT system in Jakarta was emerged in 2001.
+Governor of Jakarta at the time, Sutiyoso proposed four mass public transportation modes in Jakarta: